sparksuite/codemirror-spell-checker/README.md

 ## Other languages

+Some languages are tested and bundled in [the data directory](/inkdropapp/codemirror-spell-checker/tree/master/data).
 It supports other languages by downloading the dictionary files from [titoBouzout/Dictionaries](https://github.com/titoBouzout/Dictionaries).
 In order to use another language instead of `en_US` you just have to provide a language name listed in the above repository like so: